NhanKhangJ/BACK-PROJECT/readme.md

 npm i --save-dev nodemon
 npm i mongoose

+if you want use env you have install env with npm npm i --save-dev dotenv

 set up env file with enviroment variable and gitignore file to ignore thing to push on repository

 initilize this repository
 push to github

 sudo npm install heroku --global at the terminal follow the heroku loging process